-John Herron is a professor of history and interim executive associate dean of the College of Arts and Sciences at UMKC.
-He is a scholar of nineteenth century America, with a research focus in Western history and environmental studies.
+John Herron is the executive director of the Kansas City Public Library.
+Formerly a professor of history and interim dean of the College of Arts and Sciences at UMKC, he is a scholar of nineteenth century America, with a research focus in Western history and environmental studies.
 His current projects explore the cultural and environmental history of Kansas City and the American Midwest.
-He co-edited Wide-Open Town: Kansas City in the Pendergast Era and is completing a co-edited collection of essays on the environmental history of Kansas City called, Heartland Green.
+He co-edited Wide-Open Town: Kansas City in the Pendergast Era and is completing a co-edited collection of essays on the environmental history of Kansas City called Heartland Green.

 Program Director and Lead Scholar — Diane Mutti Burke is a professor and chair of the History Department at UMKC, as well as director of the UMKC Center for Midwestern Studies.
 She is the author of On Slavery’s Border: Missouri’s Small- Slaveholding Households, 1820-1865.
 She is working to facilitate new historical research on the Kansas City region through organizing symposia and co-editing volumes, including: Bleeding Kansas, Bleeding Missouri: The Long Civil War on the Border and Wide-Open Town: Kansas City in the Pendergast Era.
 She regularly shares her scholarship with public audiences and frequently consults with cultural organizations on regional history related public programming.
 She will serve as the on-site facilitator.